evolveDB/tuning-survey/README.md

 ## Overview

-In this survey, we implemented and tested current methods regarding to database configuration tuning.
-We group the methods into three categories, namely knob selection algorithms, feature selection algorithms and tuning algorithms.
+In this survey, we implemented and tested existing methods in learned configuration tuning.
+The methods are divided into three categories, i.e., knob selection algorithms, feature selection algorithms, and tuning algorithms.

 ## Installation